 - Cultural Barriers: Cultural barriers can arise when people from different cultures have different communication styles, values, and norms.

-- Organizational Barriers: Organizational barriers can include hierarchy, poor management, lack of communication channels, and unclear roles and responsibilities.
+- Organizational Barriers: Organizational barriers to communication can include hierarchy, poor management, lack of communication channels, and unclear roles and responsibilities.

 Frequently Asked Questions